Contemporary Ensemble

 • Fellowship applicant must be 18 or older and be in attendance for the duration of the festival season.
 AMF does not permit late arrivals, early departures, or absences.
 Fellows are required to be available for performance every day during the residency.

-• The Fellowship Program is available to classical instrumentalists who demonstrate a strong commitment to contemporary music.
+• The Fellowship Program is open to applicants in the Instrumental Program and Piano Institute and Seminar who demonstrate a strong commitment to contemporary music.
 Applicants are chosen based on merit and the needs of the program.

 • During the festival season, fellows are expected to contribute up to 2 hours per day in assisting with the administrative needs of the program.